deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 “I know.
 Thank you.
 But I still think the time has come to pass the torch.
 I’ve been in this job for ten years!”

-Rockafeller nodded.
+Rockefeller nodded.
 “What will you do in your retirement?
 Write a book, perhaps?”

 Gabe shook his head.
 “No, I don’t think so.
 I like my privacy… and my discretion.”

 That was the thing he knew he had to believably convey.
-Fortunately, Rockafeller seemed happy enough.
+Fortunately, Rockefeller seemed happy enough.
 He smiled warmly, stood, and extended his hand.

 “Well, if you’re determined to bow out of public life…”